 The RSC audit reports confirmed that the total issued and listed capital was in agreement with the total number of dematerialized shares held with NSDL and CDSL.

 8. Corporate Social Responsibility Committee (CSR)

-The Board of Directors at their meeting held on 11th August 2023, constituted Corporate Social Responsibility Committee with the following Director's viz., M/s.
+As on 31st March 2025, the Corporate Social Responsibility Committee consists of three Director's viz., M/s.
 Venu Srinivasan, Dr. Lakshmi Venu and Sasikala Varadachari.
-In the fiscal year 2023-24, no contributions were made towards CSR initiatives during this period as there is no obligation towards CSR spending.